 When the Greatest were at Home there

 Amsterdam.
-General view from the seaside with countless ships before & in the harbor, of which two galleons fire salutes.
+General view with the IJ in front and countless ships before & in the harbor, of which two galleons fire salutes.
 With both the city’s coats of arms.
-Engraving by Caspar Merian (Frankfort on the Main 1627 – Holland 1686) printed from 2 plates.
+Engraving printed from 2 plates at Caspar Merian (Frankfort on the Main 1627 – Walta-state in Wieuwerd, Friesland, 1686).
 (1654.)
 Inscribed as above.
 8¼ × 28 in (21 × 71 cm).

 The marvelous panoramic view

-explained by 24 object marks is one of the most wanted ones from Merian’s Topography, here from the volume of the Netherlands published by Matthäus’ youngest son Caspar. – With the inevitable folds, otherwise very fine, wide-margined impression.
+One of the most wanted views from Merian’s Topography, here from the volume of the Netherlands published by Matthäus’ youngest son Caspar. – With the inevitable folds, otherwise very fine, wide-margined impression.

-The value of Merian’s views for once based on their natural depiction recorded on the spot, then on their careful execution in the plate.
-This all though has to be “estimated all the higher as the turmoil of the Thirty Years’ War … caused the greatest difficulties”, albeit for Holland/the Netherlands the century as a whole was the Golden plain and simple, due not least, and going hand in hand, quite particularly to
+The value of Merian’s views for once based on their faithful depiction recorded on the spot, then on their meticulous execution in the plate.
+All this, however, has to be “estimated all the more as the turmoil of the Thirty Years’ War … caused the greatest difficulties”, albeit for Holland/the Netherlands the century as a whole was the Golden plain and simple, due not least, and going hand in hand, quite particularly to